Nik0l/UTemPro/README.md

 The framework is written mostly in Python 2.7.

 Dependencies:
-scikit-learn, nolearn, NLTK, matplotlib, sqlite3, GeoPy
+scikit-learn, nolearn, NLTK, matplotlib, sqlite3, GeoPy, pyenchant

 The goal of the framework is to predict temporal user behavior on the Web.
 For example, in the context of Q&A forums, to predict when a user answers a question, when a new question will be asked and by whom.
 The framework provides an API and has been tested on Stack Exchange websites.